HazemAbuelanin/HazemAbuelanin/README.md

 # 👋 Hello, I'm Hazem Abuelanin!

 ### 👨‍💻 **About Me**
-I love designing and deploying intelligent systems.
+**I love creating intelligent systems and bringing them from design to real-world deployment.**

 ---